 The Housing Development Fund owns various land parcels and developments that have been directly developed by the Housing Development Fund or foreclosed on due to market conditions.
-This includes land developed for emergency and permanent housing for victims of the July 2001 and May 2002 floods.
+This includes land developed for emergency and permanent housing for victims of various floods.
 The Housing Development Fund markets these properties to individuals or builders at current market prices.
 All assets of the Land Development Program are restricted in accordance with the Act.